Spacial/awesome-csirt/README.md

 - [Jackalope](https://github.com/googleprojectzero/Jackalope): Binary, coverage-guided fuzzer for Windows and macOS
 - [Fuzzing sockets: Apache HTTP, Part 2: Custom Interceptors](https://securitylab.github.com/research/fuzzing-apache-2/)
 - [AFLplusplus](https://github.com/AFLplusplus/AFLplusplus): The fuzzer afl++ is afl with community patches, qemu 5.1 upgrade, collision-free coverage, enhanced laf-intel & redqueen, AFLfast++ power schedules, MOpt mutators, unicorn_mode, and a lot more!
-- [s a n d s i f t e r](https://github.com/Battelle/sandsifter): The x86 processor fuzzer.
+- [sandsifter](https://github.com/Battelle/sandsifter): The x86 processor fuzzer.
 - [Fuzzing-101](https://github.com/antonio-morales/Fuzzing101): Do you want to learn how to fuzz like a real expert, but don't know how to start?
 - [The Challenges of Fuzzing 5G Protocols](https://research.nccgroup.com/2021/10/11/the-challenges-of-fuzzing-5g-protocols/)
 - [Fuzzing Workshops](http://fuzzing.in/)
+- [AFLNet](https://github.com/aflnet/aflnet): A Greybox Fuzzer for Network Protocols.
+- [ClusterFuzz](https://google.github.io/clusterfuzz/): is a scalable fuzzing infrastructure that finds security and stability issues in software.

 ### API